zanddev/OOP-Lab06/src/it/unibo/oop/lab/collections2/README.md

 # INSTRUCTIONS

-1. Study interface User and its implementation UserImpl
+1. Observe and understand the interface User and its implementation UserImpl

-2. Study interface SocialNetworkUser
+2. Observe and understand the interface SocialNetworkUser

 3. Complete SocialNetworkUser's implementation: SocialNetworkUserImpl